lino-framework/book/docs/specs/finan.rst

 ===================== ============ =============== =============== =================== ================
 <BLANKLINE>

+.. class:: BankStatement

+    Django model to represent a :term:`bank statement`.

+    .. attribute:: balance1

+        The old (or start) balance.

+    .. attribute:: balance2

+        The new (or end) balance.

+.. class:: BankStatementItem

+    Django model to represent an individual item of a :term:`bank statement`.

+.. class:: BankStatements

+    The base table of all tables on :class:`BankStatement`.

+.. class:: ItemsByBankStatement

+    Shows the items of a :term:`bank statement`.

 Cash journals
 =============

+Cash journals are technically the same as bank statements.

 >>> rt.show("finan.BankStatementsByJournal", ledger.Journal.get_by_ref("CSH"))
 No data to display

 Journal entries
 ===============